-Kenneth B. Kimbley Jr., 60, was given an exceptionally low sentence this week in U.S. District Court in Coeur d'Alene after his public defender described his health problems, which include lung cancer.
-He'll be on home detention for one year after his release, serve three years probation and is to perform 100 hours of community service.
+Kenneth B. Kimbley Jr., 60, was given an exceptionally low sentence this week in U.S. District Court in Coeur d’Alene after his public defender, Kim Deater, described his health problems, which include lung cancer.
+He’ll be on home detention for one year after his release, serve three years probation and perform 100 hours of community service.

-Federal prosecutors had requested he be sentenced to 46 months in prison for amassing a a weapons collection at his property at 28128 Highway 4, just south of Spirit Lake, where he was arrested on July 3, 2010, while making grenades with other militia members.
+Federal prosecutors had requested he be sentenced to 46 months in prison for amassing a weapons collection at his property at 28128 Highway 41, just south of Spirit Lake, where he was arrested on July 3, 2010, while making grenades with other militia members.

 He pleaded guilty in November to unlawful possession of a firearm and attempt to make a firearm in violation of the National Firearms Act.

-Kimbley had previously discussed bombing local bridges with an undercover federal agent and made threatening statements toward President Barack Obama, according to court papers, but his lawyer, Kim Deater, said he never threatened anyone and was simply saying things similar to what his idol, Fox News commentator Glenn Beck, said on television.
+Kimbley had previously discussed bombing local bridges with an undercover federal agent and made threatening statements toward President Barack Obama, according to court papers, but his lawyer said he never threatened anyone and was simply saying things similar to what his idol, Fox News commentator Glenn Beck, said on television.

-Codefendent Steven E. Winegar, 52, of Harpster, Idaho, was sentenced last month to eight months of house arrest and five years of probation for illegal possessing a .45 pistol.
+Co-defendant Steven E. Winegar, 52, of Harpster, Idaho, was sentenced in July to eight months of house arrest and five years of probation for illegal possession of a .45-caliber pistol.

 An undercover agent had been tracking the men through their militia ties since at least October 2009, when he first saw Kimbley with an AK-47 equipped with an electronic optical sight and bought a .22-caliber Ruger handgun from him.
 Kimbley was convicted of felony aggravated assault in 2004, which means he’s prohibited from possessing firearms.